-An overview of the new Security Interests (Jersey) Law
+An overview of the new Security Interests Jersey Law - .PDF file.

-Taking security over shares, bank accounts, rights under contracts and other types of intangible property in Jersey is governed by the Security Interests (Jersey) Law 1983 (the 1983 Law).
-The 1983 Law is set to be replaced in 2013 by the Security Interests (Jersey) Law 2012 (the new Law).
-The new Law provides Jersey with a modern, efficient regime for the creation and enforcement of security interests in intangible property.
+Taking security over shares, bank accounts, rights under contracts and other types of intangible property in Jersey is governed by the Security Interests (Jersey) Law 2012, which came into force on 2 January 2014.
+The law provides Jersey with a modern, efficient regime for the creation and enforcement of security interests in intangible property.

 If you are registered and logged in to the site, click on the link below to read the rest of the Mourant Ozannes briefing.
 If not, please register or sign in with your details below.